 My mom was active during Girl Scout cookie season.
 She made me responsible for talking to customers and watched over me to ensure I was safe.
 For example, when I reached a certain age, she would follow me around the neighborhood with my cookie card and nudge me to knock on doors.
 She wouldn’t say anything and let me do all of the talking.
 I had to ring the bell, intro myself, handle objections, collect the money and followup for delivery.
 Her role was to create a safe space that gave me valuable leadership tools and fostered a sense of independence.

-Girl Scout Cookie Selling in 2020
+Girl Scout Cookie Selling today

 Our world has changed a lot since I was a Girl Scout.
 It’s not safe to sell door to door.
 So, the Girl Scouts have provided tools for the various ways you can sell including booth sales and online links.
 However, I think it is hard as a mom – and now troop leader – to fully give our girls the room “to make mistakes” and learn how to sell on their own.